A polynomial with a root mod $p$ for every $p$ has a real root: Abstract

 \section{Abstract}

-We prove that if a polynomial has a root mod $p$ for every large prime $p$, then it has a real root.
+We prove that if a polynomial with rational coefficients has a root mod $p$ for every large prime $p$, then it has a real root.
 As an application, we show that the primes can't be covered by finitely many positive definite binary quadratic forms.